teepluss/laravel-theme/README.md

 like main package configuration, but remember the first priority is on package configuration, this mean config inside a theme can be override by the package config.

-> The configuration file contents all of events that you can add css/js bootstrap for any themes.
+> The configuration file contents all of events that you can add css/js bootstrap for any theme.

 ## Widgets Design Structure